File system: Design limitations

+File systems limit storable data capacity – generally driven by the typical size of storage devices at the time the file system is designed and anticipated into the foreseeable future.

+Since storage sizes have increased at near exponential rate (see Moore's law), newer storage devices often exceed existing file system limits within only a few years after introduction.
+This requires new file systems with ever increasing capacity.

+With higher capacity, the need for capabilities and therefore complexity increases as well.
+File system complexity typically varies proportionally with available storage capacity.
+Capacity issues aside, the file systems of early 1980s home computers with 50 KB to 512 KB of storage would not be a reasonable choice for modern storage systems with hundreds of gigabytes of capacity.
+Likewise, modern file systems would not be a reasonable choice for these early systems, since the complexity of modern file system structures would quickly consume the limited capacity of early storage systems.

 Converting the type of a file system

 It may be advantageous or necessary to have files in a different file system than they currently exist.
 Reasons include the need for an increase in the space requirements beyond the limits of the current file system.
 The depth of path may need to be increased beyond the restrictions of the file system.
 There may be performance or reliability considerations.
 Providing access to another operating system which does not support the existing file system is another reason.

 In-place conversion

 In some cases conversion can be done in-place, although migrating the file system is more conservative, as it involves a creating a copy of the data and is recommended.
 On Windows, FAT and FAT32 file systems can be converted to NTFS via the convert.exe utility, but not the reverse.
 On Linux, ext2 can be converted to ext3 (and converted back), and ext3 can be converted to ext4 (but not back), and both ext3 and ext4 can be converted to btrfs, and converted back until the undo information is deleted.
 These conversions are possible due to using the same format for the file data itself, and relocating the metadata into empty space, in some cases using sparse file support.